 One thing that makes great horned owls skilled nocturnal hunters is their hearing capability.
 The owl’s facial disk (the collection of feathers around the eyes) works like a satellite dish, trapping the sound and forcing it toward the ear canal.
 Its ears are on either side of the head, with one higher than the other to help the owl zero in on the location of its prey.

-When Do Great Horned Owls Mate?
+Do Great Horned Owls Eat Birds?

 While fall and winter might seem like improbable times to nest, the great horned owl is no ordinary bird.
 “When the young are hatching, there has to be an abundant prey source to feed them, and great horned owls have it timed just right,” says Jim Herkert, executive director of the Illinois Audubon Society.
 In late winter and early spring, plenty of mammals and other prey are available for the parents to bring to their recently hatched young.

-Attract Great Horned Owls
+How to Attract Great Horned Owls